This story was originally published and last updated .

 There are a few different OpenVPN clients for Android, but my favorite is OpenVPN for Android, because it works well and is fully open-source.
 Once you download it from the Play Store, tap the import button in the top-right corner (it looks like a box) and select your .ovpn file.

 Once you find the .ovpn file and tap it, press the Save button in OpenVPN.
 A new connection option will be added to the main screen.
 Once you tap it, you will be connected to your VPN!
-Now that Chrome OS supports Android VPNs, this will also work for Chromebooks — you should see a lock icon next to the WiFi indicator.
+Chrome OS fully supports Android VPNs, so this app will also work for Chromebooks — you should see a lock icon next to the WiFi indicator.

 Secure the server

-Since this is an always-on server that will be receiving and transmitting personal data, there are a few extra steps you should take to reduce possible security issues.
+Since your VPN is an always-on server that will be receiving and transmitting personal data, there are a few extra steps you should take to reduce possible server-side security vulnerabilities.

 Enable automatic updates

 The first thing you should do is enable automatic package updates.
 This way, you won't have to log in occasionally to perform updates, and your server will stay secure on its own.
 First, run this command to install any updates that are already available: